-Independent review of environmental regulator’s powers and penalties
+Independent review of powers and penalties under the EP Act

-The review aims to identify whether the tools available, particularly where they relate to nuisance, to the regulator are sufficiently contemporary to deal with the challenges of the future and make any recommendations for improvement for the regulation of Queensland’s environment.
+The review aimed to identify whether the tools available to the regulator, particularly in relation to nuisance, are suitable to deal with the challenges of the future and make recommendations for improving the regulation of Queensland’s environment.

 The review found that the Environmental Protection Act 1994 generally has an adequate range of powers and penalties to enforce environmental obligations and reduce the risk of environmental harm.
 However, circumstances were identified (e.g. for nuisance matters), where the powers could be improved.

 These recommendations aim to prevent pollution, and provide appropriate tools for nuisance matters to take stronger action against polluters and better protect community health and wellbeing.

 - greater emphasis be placed on the concepts of human health, wellbeing and safety.

 - amendments to the definitions of environmental nuisance, and material and serious environmental harm to clarify that certain emissions, including odour, may also constitute material or serious environmental harm.
 This would allow other tools such as emergency directions, environmental protection orders, clean-up notices and cost recovery notices to be used for some matters which would have been classified as nuisance despite their seriousness, along with higher penalties.

 - elevating the precautionary principle and introducing other principles in relation to polluter pays, proportionality and the primacy of prevention.